fetsorn/Interactive-Book/docs/seq-ssi/flip-flops.md

 {% include image.html url="/assets/images/sr_flipflop.jpg" description="" %}

-his circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
+its circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
 The operation of SR flipflop is similar to SR Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
+But this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.

 ## State table